Apply for an exemption

 If you work in the Clean Air Zone, but live outside of it, you can apply for a temporary worker exemption permit if you meet all three of the following criteria:

-(the employee name must match the name of the vehicle owner; you will not be eligible if it is in the name of a relative or partner, nor can we accept insurance documents showing you as a named driver on the policy)
+(the employee name must match the name of the vehicle keeper; you will not be eligible if it is in the name of a relative or partner, nor can we accept insurance documents showing you as a named driver on the policy)

 - You work at least 18 hours per week at a business premise situated within the Clean Air Zone